Start planning your trip

 On this day, we borrowed the kitchen in the cafe space on the first floor and were able to test out the newly completed knives.

-When he put the knife to the tomato, with barely any force whatsoever, the knife fell to the chopping board, revealing a vivid cross-section of the tomato split in two.
+When they put the knife on the tomato, with barely any force whatsoever, the knife fell to the chopping board, revealing a vivid cross-section of the tomato split in two.

 The oranges were sliced beautifully thinly without falling apart.
 Natalie was entranced by the smooth cutting and commented, "I could watch this forever."